HatchApps/xavier-help/checks.md

 __Note:__ the rules around staff entertainment are specific to UK tax at present.

 ### Multi-coded Contacts
 The same as the [Multi-Coded Contacts](/insights.html#multi-coded-contacts) insight, but looking at contacts that have transactions in the reporting period specified.

 ### Regular Suppliers
-The same as the [Regular Suppliers](/insights.html#regular-suppliers) insight, but looking at suppliers active during that period with potential anomalies.
+The same as the [Cost Analysis](/insights.html#cost-analysis) insight, but looking at suppliers active during that period with potential anomalies.

 ### Cost by Account Code